ansible/workshops/exercises/ansible_f5/1.6-add-irules/README.md

 Login information for the BIG-IP:
 - username: admin
-- password: admin
+- password: **provided by instructor** defaults to ansible

 The list of iRules can be found by navigating the menu on the left.
 Click on Local Traffic-> iRules -> iRules List.

 To view the Virtual Server click on Local Traffic-> Virtual Servers, click on the Virtual Server then click on the 'resoruces' tab and view the iRules attached to the Virtual Server
 ![irules](bigip-irule.png)